 Towards A More Comprehensive View of sustainability

-The report is a reflection of our work culture that is now walking down the path of sustainable growth across all operations.
 In 2016, we identified the key social, economic, and environmental aspects and integrated them in service of creating long-term value.
-Taking a monumental leap forward, this year we developed sustainability strategy mapping to integrate our key innovative ideas into our core business strategy and operational practices.
+Then, in 2017, we developed sustainability strategy mapping to integrate our key innovative ideas into our core business strategy and operational practices.
+This year, in 2019, we have emphasized impact through our sustainability-related initiatives and improvements, in alignment with leading global sustainability frameworks.

-NBK believes that “Sustainability is everyone’s responsibility,” and we are committed to becoming a leading advocate of and a national exemplar in sustainability practices.
+NBK believes that "sustainability is everyone’s responsibility."
+We are committed to becoming a leading advocate of, and a national exemplar in, sustainability practices.

 Nasser Musaed Al-Sayer